-Every so often, people will tell me that my low trust level with men I don't really know is reverse sexism.
+Every so often, people will tell me that my low trust level with men is reverse sexism.
 Or they'll say that I'll never find the boyfriend I want so badly if I keep being so picky.
-Other times, they tell me that feminism is no longer a necessary social movement, that sexism is over (and then they start half-yelling about the wage gap being a myth in the middle of class and I have to leave crying because I have a flashback fun party times).
+Other times, they tell me that feminism is no longer a necessary social movement, that sexism is over.

 These statement are incredibly infuriating, because they so deeply invalidate my experience as a woman dealing with men in modern society.
 The fact of the matter is that men pose to a very real threat to women today, a threat that the very real sexism in our society encourages and ignores.
 I have been a victim of this.
 All women have been a victim of this, and because it's a reality, we have to act accordingly: with caution towards the individual and a justice-focused rebellion towards society.
 I've talked plenty about the second, and will continue to do so, but today, here's some thoughts on the first: here are some of the reasons why women like me have to be cautious of men.

 Men can be victims, and that matters.
 But women live in this state of victimization all the time.
 Here, comedian Louis C.K. does some explaining:

 That experience does contribute a great deal to my caution: especially knowing that it means, statistically, I'm likely to fall into that pattern again.
 I'm more likely than women who have never been in that situation to end up in an abusive relationship.
 (In some ways, though, because I'm aware of that and because I know what it's like, I'm less likely.)
 But I've also been through more than that.